-b.
-What is the cost of obtaining a consent?
+12. What is the cost of obtaining a consent?

 Horizons' consent processing cost is yet to be determined.
-It is important to note that there will be additional costs involved for the applicant (for example, cost to put together the application - including liaising with iwi, which should be undertaken before applying for consent).
+It is important to note that there will be additional costs involved for the applicant, such as the costs associated with putting the application together.
+Included in that is a requirement to seek feedback from iwi on the effects of the activity on Māori cultural values.
+This needs to be completed before applying for the consent.